Troubleshooting guide: Why is there black on my pepper plant?

 Natural dark foliage

-Some pepper varieties naturally exhibit dark foliage that may appear black or purple.
+Some pepper varieties naturally have dark or black foliage.
 Examples include black pearl peppers and black olive peppers.
-If your pepper plant has this characteristic dark foliage and the leaves are healthy, there is typically no cause for concern.
+If your plant’s leaves are healthy but dark in color, it is likely a natural characteristic of the variety and not a cause for concern.

 If you notice black streaks on the stem or nodes of your pepper plant, there may not be a cause for alarm.
 In some cases, such as with bell peppers or purple cayenne, it is natural for the stems to develop dark purple or black streaks and the nodes to exhibit a darkened color.
 As long as the rest of your plant appears healthy, there is usually no reason to be concerned.

-If your pepper plants are in pots or grow bags, it is crucial to discard the soil and thoroughly sterilize the containers before planting any other nightshade plants in them.
-This will help prevent the disease from persisting and affecting future crops.
+If your pepper plants are grown in pots or grow bags, it’s essential to discard the contaminated soil and thoroughly sterilize the containers before replanting.
+This step is crucial to prevent the disease from lingering and potentially infecting future crops.

 Fusarium wilt is a severe concern for pepper plants and other nightshade crops.
 Taking proactive measures to avoid further spread and selecting resistant varieties are essential steps in managing the disease and preserving the health of your plants.